alexan1/WikiDataLib/README.md

 This is .NET Standard 2.0 library for access WikiData from your application.

-Right now it has only two methods for get ino about persons, who has Wiki pages.
+Right now it has only two methods for get people info from WikiPedia.

 Namespace: WikiDataLib